giangnguyen2412/paper-review-continual-learning/LwF.md

+## TL;DR
+**The approach with a regularization term also has received attention.
+Learning without forgetting (LwF) is one example of this approach, which uses the pseudo-training data from the old task [7].
+Before learning the new task, LwF puts the training data of the new task into the old network, and uses the output as pseudo-labels of the pseudo-training data.
+By optimizing both the pseudotraining data of the old task and the real data of the new task, LwF attempts to prevent catastrophic forgetting.**

+From: Overcoming Catastrophic Forgetting by Incremental Moment Matching

 In paper setting, a CNN has a set of shared parameters θs (e.g., five convolutional layers and two fully connected layers for AlexNet [3] architecture), task-specific parameters for previously learned tasks θo (e.g., the output layer for ImageNet [4] classification and corresponding weights), and randomly initialized